 Web Application Firewall (WAF) supports the subscription billing method.
-This topic describes the applicable business scales and protection features of the subscription billing method.
+This topic describes the business scales and protection features offered by different editions.

-For the subscription billing method, WAF provides an on-cloud deployment plan (On-cloud WAF) and a hybrid cloud deployment plan (Hybrid Cloud WAF).
-Based on the supported business scale and protection features, On-cloud WAF instances are available in Pro, Business, Enterprise, and Exclusive (sales suspended) editions.
+WAF offers two subscription deployment plans: On-cloud WAF and Hybrid Cloud WAF.
+On-cloud WAF instances are available in Pro, Enterprise, Ultimate, and Exclusive (sales suspended) editions, which vary by business scale and protection features.
 Hybrid Cloud WAF instances are available only in the Exclusive edition.

-The following table describes the applicable business scales for different WAF editions.
-For medium-sized enterprise websites, you can select the Business or Enterprise edition.
+The following table outlines the recommended use cases and specifications for each WAF edition.
+For medium-sized enterprise websites, we recommend the On-cloud WAF Business or On-cloud WAF Enterprise edition.

-The following table describes the features supported by different editions of WAF instances in the Chinese mainland (subscription instances for which you select the Chinese mainland region).
+The following table lists the features supported by different editions of subscription WAF instances.
+When you purchase an instance, you must select the Chinese mainland region.

 Legend: